Can You Do Yoga During Periods? Yes, These 8 Simple Poses

 - Keep your back parallel to the floor, perfectly flat like a table.
 Your spine must be fully extended.

-- Inhale deeply so that your abdominal muscles are pulled backward to your spine.
+- Inhale deeply so that your abdominal muscles are pulled back to your spine.

 - Tuck your tailbone under and gently contract the muscles of your buttocks.